josefemagine/akii/README-SUPABASE-BEDROCK.md

 # AWS Bedrock Integration with Supabase Edge Functions

+**NEVER USE MOCK DATA, NOT EVEN FOR TESTING.
+THIS IS A LIVE APP.**

 This project demonstrates the integration of AWS Bedrock with a React application using Supabase Edge Functions.
 The integration allows for provisioning and managing AWS Bedrock model throughput instances through a secure and scalable backend.

+## CRITICAL: Always Use Real AWS Services

+The AWS Bedrock integration **MUST ALWAYS** connect to real AWS Bedrock services.
+Mock data is strictly prohibited in all environments including:
+- Production environments
+- Testing environments
+- Development environments
+- UI development
+- QA environments

+This is a live application with real users and financial implications.
+Any use of mock data can lead to:
+- Incorrect billing information
+- Misleading user experiences
+- Security vulnerabilities
+- Service expectation mismatches
+- Potential breach of service contracts

 ## Architecture